QuEraComputing/Bloqade.jl/docs/src/waveform.md

 ```
 Note that time starts from `0.0` again, so the total duration is `stop - start`.

-Waveforms can be composed together via `append`
+Waveforms can be composed together via `append`:

 ```@example waveform
 wf2 = linear_ramp(;start_value=0.0, stop_value=1.1*2π, duration=0.5);